 Thanks for choosing Clinton National Airport this holiday season.
 Below, find tips from TSA on making your journey more enjoyable.

 TSA Pre✓™ allows eligible travelers to receive expedited screening.
 In otherwords, it means you get through security really fast.
 The average wait time in TSA Pre✓™ lanes is under five minutes!
 Even if a TSA Pre✓™ line looks longer, they move much faster than a standard lane.
 For TSA Pre✓™ travelers, there is no need to remove shoes, laptops, liquids, belts, and light jackets.
 If you haven’t already, apply now and you can finish enrollment at Clinton National Airport.

 Arrive Prepared: You should arrive early to the airport to allow enough time to park, get your boarding pass, check your baggage, and go through the security checkpoint.
-If you are not yet enrolled in TSA Pre✓™ we recommend arriving at the airport 90 minutes before your domestic flight.
+TSA recommends arriving at the airport at least an hour before your flight.